 Identifying sentence errors: This subsection holds incorrect sentence which underlines some words/ phrases and are marked from (A) to (E) followed by the options from A to E. An examinee has to choose an option to spot the wrong underlined portion of the sentence.

 Essay: The writing section includes an essay of 25 minutes which is to be written on the basis of an excerpt given.
 One has to write one’s point of view with sufficient points to support one’s outlook on the subject.
 While writing essay a student needs to follow the conventions of standard written English.

-It is very important for a SAT aspirant to know ‘what is SAT?’ and to know about the test sections of SAT exam in detail i.e., what constitutes the subsections of the major test sections and, the type of questions asked, the number of questions asked and the time allotted to solve questions.
-This article intends to update students regarding the SAT test sections, subsections and the type of questions representing the subsections.
+It is very important for a SAT aspirant to know what SAT test is all about and to know about the test sections of SAT exam in detail i.e., what constitutes the subsections of the major test sections and, the type of questions asked, the number of questions asked and the time allotted to solve questions.
+This article intends to update students regarding the test sections, subsections and the type of questions representing the subsections in SAT.